epicmario7133/jetson-security-camera/README.md

 ```
 python3.6 main.py
 ```
+Now ask you to generate a telegram bot the instructions are already inside the program

 To deactivate or reactivate the function that sends the warning on the telegram just do this command on the telegram: